pydio/pydio-doc-howto/2_centos_install.md

 - **Operating System**:
   - RHEL 7 or 8, Rocky Linux 8, CentOS and Scientific Linux 7.
   - An admin user with sudo rights that can connect to the server via SSH
-  - _Note: The present guide uses a CentOS 7 server.
+  - _Note: The present guide uses a Rocky Linux 8.6 server.
 You might have to adapt some commands if you use a different version or flavour._
 - **Networking**:
   - One Network Interface Controller connected to the internet
   - A registered domain that points toward the public IP of your server: if you already know your IP address, it is a good idea to already add a `A Record` in your provider DNS so that the record has been already propagated when we need it.